Automating processes with

 crontab (above) this is m for minutes, h for hours, dom for day of month, mon for month, and dow for day of week.

-To run our backup script every day at 10:00, the entry would look like this:
+To run our backup script every day at 10:00, the entry looks like this:

 00 22 * * * /usr/local/sbin/backup